Partial First-Round Notes: KIA Open | TSN

 Partial First-Round Notes: KIA Open

 QUITO, Ecuador – Jake Scott and Cameron Huss share the clubhouse lead midway through the first round of the KIA Open at Quito Tenis y Golf Club.
-Play was suspended at 5:58 p.m. local time on Thursday due to darkness.
+Play was scheduled to resume at 7:30 on Friday but was delayed until 12:30 p.m. local time due to unplayable course conditions caused by overnight rain.
+Play was suspended at 2:32 p.m. local time due to inclement weather and never resumed.
+Play was officially suspended for the day at 4:45 p.m. local time on Friday.

+Due to the unplayable course conditions and inclement weather, the possibility to complete 72-holes of competition was ruled out per the PGA TOUR Americas Rules Committee.
+Play will resume on Saturday with the goal of crowning a 54-hole champion on Sunday.

-Scott and Huss share the clubhouse lead midway through the first round after carding 6-under 66’s.
-Scott made seven birdies, including five in his last seven holes.
-After a bogey on No. 10 to start his round, Huss responded with 17 blemish-free holes, including an eagle on No. 8, to tie Scott for the lead in his PGA TOUR Americas debut.
+Scott and Huss share the clubhouse lead midway through the first round after carding 6-under 66’s on Thursday.
+Due to weather delays on Thursday and Friday, 13 groups have not completed their first round, while 11 groups have yet to begin play.
+First round play is scheduled to resume at 7:00 a.m. on Saturday, with the second round scheduled to begin at 10:40 a.m. local time with the goal of completing 54 holes of competition.

-The start of the first round was delayed until 9:00 a.m. due to overnight rain in Quito.
-Play was also suspended from 11:28 a.m. until 3:41 p.m. due to lightning in areas surrounding the golf course.

 Competition Notes

-Weather: Cloudy with scattered showers and a high of 64.
-Wind from the NW at 6 mph with gusts up to 7 mph.

-Two countries are represented in the top five and ties: United States (4), and Canada (1)
+Three countries are represented in the top five and ties: United States (4), Argentina (1) and Canada (1)

 Jake Scott and Cameron Huss share the clubhouse lead at 6-under 66